 Making Your VU Collaborate Space Accessible

-- Provide HTML Content pages Instead of MS Documents
+- Provide HTML pages and accessible documents

 - Use special access and restrictions

 - Space design and Universal Design of Instruction

 At Victoria University we are committed to adhering to Web Content Accessibility Guidelines (WCAG) 2.1 AA accessibility levels.
 These guidelines aim to make web content accessible to a range of users including people with blindness and low vision, deafness and hearing loss, learning difficulties, cognitive limitations and limited movement.
 Designing for accessibility improves usability and access for all users.
 To read about web accessibility at VU go to the accessibility of our website.

 Add a description

 Providing a description that can be read before opening resources, helps students navigate your space more efficiently.

 1. From a learning items drop-down menu select Edit Properties.

 2. Click on Add a description and add a short description of the item.